David B. Audretsch, PhD

 Ashley Rogers Berner, PhD

 Ashley Rogers Berner is an assistant professor of education and deputy director of the Johns Hopkins Institute for Education Policy.
-She served previously as the deputy director of the CUNY Institute for Education Policy and the director of the education program at the Institute for Advanced Studies in Culture, at the University of Virginia.
+She served previously as the deputy director of the City University of New York Institute for Education Policy and the director of the education program at the Institute for Advanced Studies in Culture at the University of Virginia.
 She holds a DPhil from Oxford University in modern history.
 She is a senior fellow at the Center for the Study of Law and Religion at Emory University Law School.

 Berner researches the relationship between educational structure and state funding in democratic nations, religious education and citizenship formation, and teacher preparation in different national contexts.
 In 2017, she published “Pluralism and American Public Education: No One Way to School” (Palgrave MacMillan).
 She consults regularly on projects that examine the academic and civic outcomes of different school sectors.

 Greif’s research is at the intersection of race, space, and housing.
-She has shown how homelessness and housing insecurity result from, and perpetuate, racial and economic inequalities.
-Her work has highlighted the ways in which housing insecurity is self-perpetuating, leading to mental health problems, risky sexual behavior, and addiction that subsequently heighten vulnerability to future housing insecurity.
-She is currently studying supply-side sources of housing insecurity by the large-scale privatization of housing for formerly homeless individuals.
+She shows how homelessness and housing insecurity result from, and perpetuate, racial and economic inequalities.
+Her work highlights the ways in which housing insecurity is self-perpetuating, leading to mental health problems, risky sexual behavior, and addiction that subsequently heighten vulnerability to future housing insecurity.
+She is studying supply-side sources of housing insecurity by the large-scale privatization of housing for formerly homeless individuals.
 Her work examines the under-explored methods by which the regulatory and institutional environment in cities influences housing and neighborhood patterns.

 Cheryl R. Dennison Himmelfarb, PhD, RN, ANP, FAAN, FAHA, FPCNA